BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Experiments

 \textbf{Decode Phase Comparison.} Table~\ref{tab:decode_comparison} evaluates \algname{} on Qwen3-8B across reasoning-intensive tasks.
-At $\sim$50\% sparsity, \algname{} matches or exceeds dense baseline performance on all benchmarks, while maintaining long-context capabilities.
+Targeting 50\% sparsity, \algname{} matches or exceeds dense baseline performance on all benchmarks, while maintaining long-context capabilities.
 We note that all existing methods employ different optimization strategies and target different deployment scenarios, making direct comparison challenging.
 We include Quest and RocketKV as reference points to contextualize \algname{}'s performance.
-For instance, RocketKV shows 87.89 RULER and 30.60 LongBench accuracy, illustrating the trade-offs involved in aggressive KV cache compression versus \algname{}'s approach of preserving critical attention patterns.
+For instance, RocketKV shows 87.89 RULER and 30.60 LongBench scores, illustrating the trade-offs between aggressive KV cache compression and \algname{}'s preservation of critical attention patterns.